hyperstack-org/hyperstack/docs/client-dsl/predefined-events.md

 ### Event pooling

 The underlying React `SyntheticEvent` is pooled.
 This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event method has been invoked.
 This is for performance reasons.
-As such, you cannot access the event in an asynchronous way.
+As such, you cannot access the event in an asynchronous way - don't store the whole event and think you can use it later after you ate breakfast.

-### Supported Events

-React normalizes events so that they have consistent properties across different browsers.

 ### Clipboard Events